HAGAR IS COMING HOME

 WHATEVER THE COST

 “The final confrontation doesn’t disappoint.
 Yet another tour-de-force from Lewis as we find out what drives a psycho-killer from the hinterland of the south Wales valleys.
-A fitting end to a great trilogy!” – Aled Jones, BBC Wales.
+A fitting end to a great trilogy, although I do wonder if these awesome characters can be revived for yet another outing?
+Watch this space I suppose.” – Aled Jones, BBC Wales.

 March 1st 2014